-Neva Masquerade is a breed many allergy sufferers tolerate, thanks to the fact that they have a lower content of the protein Fel-d1.
-It is found in the cat's saliva (which usually ends up in the fur when it washes), tears, skin and anal glands.
-The content of Error d1 varies from individual to individual.
-And is the largest in homes with many kittens, which get the protein through breastfeeding.
+Neva Masquerade is a breed that many allergy sufferers tolerate, thanks to their lower content of the protein Fel-d1.
+It is found in the cat's saliva (which mostly ends up in the fur when it washes), tears, skin and anal glands.
+The content of Fel d1 varies from individual to individual.
+And is the biggest in a home with many kittens, who get the protein through breastfeeding.

-If you are allergic, I want you to visit first in our home when we do not have kittens and then when they have arrived.
-I do not accept only when we have kittens, as it can be misleading.
-It is also important to test your allergy in the female you want to buy a kitten from, as the content varies from individual to individual.
-When visiting, I want you to bring a pillowcase that we can iron against the cat, and then take home to sleep on for a couple of nights to see if a reaction occurs.
-The visit takes about an hour when you get to cuddle and feel for and get a little more information.
+If you are allergic, I want to that you visit our home first when we don't have kittens and then when they have arrived.
+I don't accept only when we have kittens, as that can be misleading.
+It is also important to test your allergy with the female you wish to buy a kitten from, as the level varies from individual to individual.
+When visiting, I want you to bring a pillowcase that we can iron against the cat, and then bring home to sleep on for a couple of nights to see if a reaction occurs.
+The visit takes about an hour when you get to cuddle and feel for yourself and get a little more information.

-I sell a maximum of one kitten / litter to allergy sufferers, and I prefer to see that there is a contingency plan if it does not work.
+I sell a maximum of one kitten/litter to allergy sufferers, and see hfirst that there is a contingency plan in case it doesn't work.

 Below is a link for those who want to read more: